mjaun/drawio-seqgen/README.md

 end note
 ```

-Notes are placed at the current vertical position counter at the lifeline of the specified participant.
+Notes are placed at the current vertical position at the lifeline of the specified participant.
 Using the attributes shown in the example, the size and position of the note can be modified.
 All lines are part of the note until the keyword `end note` is reached on its own line.
+Notes do not modify the current vertical position or frame width.